tsaie79/openmx-wf/Atomate/launch-wf/README.md

-1. Use `wf.py` to create OpenMX Atomate workflows.
-(The current status is for creating workflows using the materials from Materials Project.)
+1. Utilize `wf.py` to generate OpenMX Atomate workflows.
+Currently, it's designed to create workflows using materials data from the Materials Project.

-2. Set up the python environment using `requirements.txt` for using `wf.py`.
-Especailly the customized [`atomate`](https://github.com/tsaie79/atomate/tree/openmx) and [`pymatgen`](https://github.com/tsaie79/pymatgen/tree/openmx) packages are required on the compute sites.
+2. To effectively use `wf.py`, you need to set up your Python environment as per the `requirements.txt` file.
+It's important to note that the compute sites require customized versions of the [`atomate`](https://github.com/tsaie79/atomate/tree/openmx) and [`pymatgen`](https://github.com/tsaie79/pymatgen/tree/openmx) packages.

-3. Use `tsaie79/deeph-e3-preprocess` on Docker Hub to run deeph-e3 preprocessing.
-Check `https://github.com/tsaie79/deepH` for more details.
+3. For deeph-e3 preprocessing, use the `tsaie79/deeph-e3-preprocess` image available on Docker Hub.
+For more details, refer to the [`deeph`](https://github.com/tsaie79/deepH) repository on GitHub.